-⚠ Georeferencing is always a difficult an tedious task, and if there's a possibility that the spatial components exist for the raster files you are working with, you should seek these out.
+▲ Georeferencing is often a tedious task, and if there's a possibility that the spatial components exist for the raster files you are working with, you should seek these out.

 Cartographica has the ability to georeference raster data manually through the use of Ground Control Points or georeference matrices.
 Georeferencing involves telling Cartographica the location and size of the raster image relative to some known Coordinate Reference System (CRS), so that it can be displayed correctly along with other data.
 In order to appropriately georeference an image, you will need to have some form of reference layer, such as a vector map of the area or a live map.